Ankit-0202/syncshack-2023/README.md

     You should now see your extension icon in the Chrome extension toolbar.
     ![Open Slidey!] (https://github.com/Ankit-0202/syncshack-2023/blob/main/resources/choose_slidey.png)

+    Make sure that when you run Slidey you are on a Google Slide presentation!

 We hope you enjoy using Slidey!